robrdo/accessService/README.md

 Delete key DELETE http://localhost:7070/accessService/ {api key} - set status as revoke to the api key, validates existance in db, and won't let to revoke if issuer.UserId != requested.Userid

-Get JWT token  POST http://localhost:7070/accessService/authentithicate/ - issue JWT token add to headers to execute api-key = generated apikey. validates api-key, added the setting to db if only the issuer of api-key can authentificate it
+Get JWT token  POST http://localhost:7070/accessService/authentithicate/ - issue JWT token add to headers to execute
+- api-key = generated apikey
+validates api-key, added the setting to db if only the issuer of api-key can authentificate it

-###Few words about the code
+### Few words about the code

 Project structure: